Mill Creek Central Trestle Project

 The photo below taken in December 2006 when the trees were bare gives a good view of the 155 foot long 23 foot high structure.

-The links below give some background on the design and construction of the trestle.
-The last two files are large (~ 15 MB) videos showing steam locomotives on the trestle
+The link below will give some background on the design and construction of the trestle, enjoy!!